JSBmanD/docs/pages/exports/ua-webhooks.md

 | <notranslate>**click**</notranslate> | Triggered whenever a Branch link is clicked on any platform
 | <notranslate>**-- additional events --**</notranslate> | A complete list of events you track through the Branch Web or App SDKs.

-!!! tip
+[block:callout]
+{
+  "type": "info",
+  "title": "Pro Tip",
-    Events will only appear in the event dropdown if at least one of those events has been recorded in the past 30 days.
+  "body": "Events will only appear in the event dropdown if at least one of those events has been recorded in the past 30 days."
+}
+[/block]

 For an exhaustive list of events and more detailed definitions of each event, please see the [Event Ontology Data Schema](/exports/event_ontology_data_schema/).